-Cardiac CT angiography may be used in addition to other tests or as a follow-up test to evaluate your condition after spontaneous coronary artery dissection (SCAD).
+Cardiac CT angiography may be used in addition to other tests or as a follow-up test to evaluate your condition after SCAD.

-The goal of treatment for spontaneous coronary artery dissection (SCAD) is to restore blood flow to your heart.
-In some cases this healing will occur naturally.
-In others, doctors may have to restore blood flow by opening the artery with a balloon or stent, or surgically bypassing the artery.
+The goal of treatment for SCAD is to restore blood flow to your heart.
+Sometimes, this healing will occur naturally.
+In others, doctors may have to restore blood flow by opening the artery with a balloon or stent.
+Bypass surgery may also be used.

-The treatments most appropriate for you will depend on your condition, including the size and location of the tear in your artery, as well as any signs or symptoms you're experiencing.
-Whenever possible, doctors allow the damaged artery to heal on its own, rather than repairing it through invasive procedures.
+The treatments most appropriate for you will depend on your condition, including the size and location of the tear in the artery, as well as any signs or symptoms you're experiencing.
+Whenever possible, doctors allow the damaged artery to heal on its own, rather than repairing it using invasive procedures.

-For some people, medications may relieve symptoms of spontaneous coronary artery dissection (SCAD).
+For some people, medications may relieve the symptoms of SCAD.
 In these situations, it may be possible to be treated by medications alone.
 If chest pain or other symptoms persist, other treatments may be needed.

 Placing a stent to hold the artery open

-If your spontaneous coronary artery dissection (SCAD) has blocked blood flow to your heart or if medications don't control your chest pain, your doctor may recommend placing a tiny mesh tube (stent) inside your artery to hold it open.
+If SCAD has blocked blood flow to your heart or if medications don't control your chest pain, your doctor may recommend placing a tiny mesh tube (stent) inside your artery to hold it open.
 A stent can help restore blood flow to your heart.

-To position the stent, doctors insert a long, thin tube (catheter) into an artery — usually in your leg or arm — and thread the tube to the arteries in your heart.
-The catheter is guided to your damaged artery using X-rays.
+To position the stent, doctors insert a long, thin tube (catheter) into an artery — usually in your leg or arm — and guide the tube to the arteries in your heart.
+X-rays are used to help the doctor see where to place the catheter.